 "If I were called in to construct a religion I should make use of water." - Philip Larkin

 TAKING THE WATERS The earliest systematic exposition of the different kinds of salts, their uses, and methods of extraction was published in China around 2700 years BCE.
 Hippocrates encouraged his fellow healers to make use of salt water to heal various ailments by immersing their patients in sea water.
-For thousands of years, people have bathed in natural mineral springs: Spa in Belgium, Bath in England, Évian-les-Baines in France, Baden-Baden in Germany, Glenwood Springs in Colorado, Rotarua in New Zealand, and Mataranka Springs in the Northern Territory, Australia.
+For thousands of years, people have bathed in natural mineral springs: Spa in Belgium, Bath in England, Évian-les-Bains in France, Baden-Baden in Germany, Glenwood Springs in Colorado, Rotorua in New Zealand, and Mataranka Springs in the Northern Territory, Australia.

 The Dead Sea, salt lakes, and the world’s rivers and oceans are all manifestations of the same process.
 The Earth’s soluble salts are taken up in the planet’s water - by rain, wave action, or underground streams.
 These accumulations of natural salts have measurable benefits for living beings.

 Scattered throughout the world are upwellings of mineral-laden water from the depths of our planet.
 Here, humans and animals have sought out and immersed themselves in these enriched waters.
 Some have sipped, others worshiped, all have felt benefits.